Zolitūde shopping centre roof collapse: Collapse

 The firefighters, paramedics and police arrived at the scene within minutes.
 After the initial collapse, firefighters divided the building into four working areas.
 Although it had initially seemed that the remaining roof construction posed no further danger, at 19:04 another part of the roof collapsed over one of the previously designated work areas, trapping several firefighters, injuring twelve and killing three of them.
 By that time 20 people – most of those injured in the first collapse – had been rescued.
 The injured were transferred to the Pauls Stradins Clinical University Hospital, the Riga East Clinical University Hospital, the Riga Second Hospital, and the Traumatology and Orthopedic Hospital.
 One child was transferred to the Clinical University Hospital for Children.

 Both before and after the second collapse, only firefighters were allowed to enter the building, and anyone inside was pulled out and brought to the ambulances parked just outside the store.
 After the second collapse, it was reported that only five firefighters were allowed to enter the building at a time, and that the rest were forced to wait outside because of the danger of further collapse.
 Each firefighter was allowed to spend only half an hour working.
 Bulldozers were used to clear the rubble.
 Mobile cranes were deployed at 21:27 to lift concrete slabs.

-According to a Latvian Army tweet, 110 soldiers were on site on 21 November.
+According to a Latvian Army tweet, 110 soldiers were on the site on 21 November.
 Several tents were installed for the use of firefighters and ambulance workers by the military.
-Latvia was offered aid by several countries, however it was turned down as state and fire rescue service believed they already had the required manpower, equipment and experience for the rescue operation.
+Several countries offered Latvia assistance in the operation, however it was turned down as state and fire rescue service believed they already had the required manpower, equipment and experience for the rescue operation.

 At least one silent period was used to listen for signs of life among the rubble; some cell phones were heard ringing.
-The use of thermal scanners and search and rescue dogs was also tried, however this proved unsuccessful as concrete rubble was too thick to detect warmth and dogs were distracted by the strong scent of household chemicals and alcohol that had leaked from broken packing.
+Thermal scanners and search and rescue dogs was also used, however this proved unsuccessful as the concrete rubble was too thick to detect warmth and dogs were distracted by the strong scent of household chemicals and alcohol that had leaked from broken packing.

 Another fireman was reported to have been injured during clearing of the rubble in the early hours of 23 November.

 Another collapse occurred at 17:52 on 23 November.
 None of the rescuers were harmed in this subsequent collapse.
 As the third collapse compromised the structural integrity of the roof, rescue efforts were stopped at around 19:00.
 A representative of the paramedics said that, given the severity of injuries the bodies of the latest victims had, they had no hope anyone else might still be alive.

 The rescue was restarted the following afternoon.
-There were no more victims found in the rubble and rescue work was finished on 25 November.
+No more victims were found in the rubble and rescue work was finished on 25 November.